david-martin/CouchbaseTest/README.md

 Build & Run it on device or an emulator.
 Filter Logcat by 'D/app' to see a new document being created.
-You should see the same document back in the couchbase server
+You should see the same document back in the couchbase server.

+If using OIDC ...
+(WIP)

 # couchbase notes